Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+0.2.10
+- Grizzly has moved to the Advanced Motors tech node.
+- Retuned the durability and default traction of the Buffalo wheels.
+Thanks for the testing, Geschosskopf! :)

+KNOWN ISSUES
+- You're unable to surface attach parts to the command cab until you change its orientation after spawning the part.
+Just change the orientation, and change it back to the desired orientation as a workaround.

 0.2.9
 CAUTION: Due to major changes to wheels in KSP 1.1, you will probably need to rebuild your rovers if upgrading from a previous save.
 Seems like such a small update, but there was a lot of effort to get it all to work. :)